Sony says PlayStation 5 on track for 2020 holiday despite COVID-19

 Additionally, no “major problems” have arisen on the software side for both Sony’s own first-party studios and its partners’ studios at time of the report’s release.

 However, Sony did confirm that the coronavirus has impacted production on the PlayStation 4.
-Issues have cropped up with the “component supply chain”, but it stated that “demand in the short-term is being addressed with current inventory and sales are trending well”.
+Issues have cropped up with the “component supply chain”, but the company stated that “demand in the short-term is being addressed with current inventory and sales are trending well”.

 Sony’s statement regarding the PS5 is in line with a previous report from Bloomberg that the company was still on track for a 2020 holiday release despite COVID-19.
-However, the report also stated that the number of console units available at launch would be limited at launch due to its cost.
+The report also stated that the number of console units available at launch would be limited at launch due to its cost.

-On May 8, Bungie confirmed that its free-to-play online multiplayer FPS, Destiny 2, will be released for the PlayStation 5, as well as its forthcoming competitor the Xbox Series X.
+On May 8, Bungie confirmed that its free-to-play online multiplayer FPS, Destiny 2, will be released on both the PlayStation 5 as well as its forthcoming competitor, the Xbox Series X.

 Other games which have been announced for the PS5 include Assassin’s Creed: Valhalla, Call Of Duty: Warzone and Horizon: Zero Dawn 2.
 Check out the full list at NME’s guide to the PlayStation 5.